jupyterlite/jupyterlite/docs/howto/extensions/frontend.md

 Once you have your extension running you might want to publish to PyPI so it can be installed by other folks.

-By default the extension created from the cookiecutter is compatible with the Jupyter Releaser.
+By default the extension created from the template is compatible with the Jupyter Releaser.

 The Jupyter Releaser simplifies the release process and ensure best practices.